 Runners, bikers, triathletes, swimmers and all competitive athletes are being asked to join the virtual team and either participate in official competitions that may still be operating or create their own events.

-If no races are operating in an athlete’s region, the athlete can– as Marielena Balouris did– create his or her own run.
+If no races are operating in an athlete’s region, the athlete can– as four-time Greek national figure skating champion Dimitra Korri did– create his or her own “event.”

-The foundation will provide various forms of support, including a personalized donation page that will be tailored to the specific athlete’s competition, as well as branded clothing with the Team Greek America insignia, which is inspired by an ancient Greek pot that depicts athletes running in a race.
+The Greek America Foundation provides athletes with various forms of support, including a personalized donation page that will be tailored to the specific athlete’s competition, as well as branded clothing with the Team Greek America insignia, which is inspired by an ancient Greek pot that depicts athletes running in a race.

 The foundation had launched a previous iteration of Team Greek America during its decade as a Chicago-based organization.
 Dozens of athletes competed in major races including the Chicago Marathon, one of the biggest marathons in the world which draws in tens of thousands of runners every year.